benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 ## Conda environment

 With conda installed we can create our own conda environment for running Nextflow pipelines.
-The environment is defined here in this repo in [nextflow.yml](./nextflow.yml).
+The environment is defined here in this repo in [geffen-pipelines.yml](./geffen-pipelines.yml).
 To create and activate the environment on cortex:

 ```
 cd ~/nextflow
-conda env create -f geffenlab-ephys-pipeline/nextflow.yml
+conda env create -f geffenlab-ephys-pipeline/geffen-pipelines.yml
-conda activate nextflow
+conda activate geffen-pipelines
 ```

 Check that the environment is active and has the expected version of Java